Last Updated on

 Click the link below to see the answer to your most pressing question, or continue scrolling to read the entire article.

-Hit-Air Jackets - A very brief history
+Hit-Air Jackets - A brief history

 Hit-Air first started developing personal airbags for motorbike riders in 1995.
 These have since been supplied to the Japanese, French and Spanish Motorcycle Police, and their use is continuing to spread to other motorcycle police around the world.

 Today, Hit-Air make a large range of protective airbag vests and jackets for both motorbike riders and equestrian riders.
+Hit-Air are continuing their quest to develop innovative products to enhance riding safety.

 How do Airbag vests and jackets work?